-pregnant individuals are helped to explore the potential benefits and any concerns about involving family members and significant others, including the birth father, in service planning and provision; and
+pregnant individuals are helped to explore the potential benefits and any concerns about involving family members, significant others, and/or the birth father in service planning and provision; and

-family members and significant others, including the birth father, are involved in service planning and provision, when appropriate.
+family members, significant others, and/or the birth father are involved in service planning and provision, when appropriate.

-Interpretation: When the birth father or family requests counseling and the pregnant woman is opposed, the organization should either make a referral or create a separate case, as addressed in PS 5.03.
+Interpretation: When another person requests counseling and the pregnant individual is opposed, the organization should either make a referral or create a separate case, as addressed in PS 5.03.

 PS 4.03